dazajuandaniel/juandaza.me/docs/guide/certifications/aws/8_aws_s3.md

 ## S3 Lifecycle
 * Can be enabled for Current/Previous versions
+* Analytics can be enabled to help understand when to transition.

 ## S3 Object Lock & Glacier Lock
 * Used for a `write once, read many` model